-The Munchkin is a breed created by a naturally occurring genetic mutation that results in cats with abnormally short legs.
+The Munchkin is a breed created by a naturally-occurring genetic mutation that results in cats with abnormally short legs.
 The shortness of their legs, however, does not seem to interfere with their exuberant running and leaping capabilities.
 The racy, low-slung Munchkin is built for speed, agility, love, and fun!

 The gene responsible for the Munchkins’ short legs has been compared to the gene that gives Welsh Corgis, Basset Hounds and Dachshunds their short stature.
 Munchkins do not suffer from the many spinal problems that can trouble these canine breeds, however, because the spines of cats are physically different from those of dogs.
 The spine of a Munchkin cat is usually indistinguishable from that of other cats.

 Throughout history and around the globe, for centuries, there have been sightings of short-legged cats, from Russia to Germany to Great Britain.
 A breeding population existed in Europe in the early 1900s, but the lines died out during and after World War II.
 The breed was first observed and documented in the United States in 1964 in the town of Westbury, New York.

 The Munchkin was first introduced to the general public in 1991 via a nationally televised cat show held by The International Cat Association (TICA) in Madison Square Garden.
 Critics predicted that the breed would develop back, hip and leg problems similar to those that plague some Dachshunds.
-But studies conducted by the chief of the genetics committee for TICA determined that Munchkins were physically sound, and the breeding data showed that the short legs in the Munchkin followed a dominant pattern of inheritance like that of the Corgi.
+But studies conducted by the chief of the genetics’ committee for TICA determined that Munchkins were physically sound, and the breeding data showed that the short legs in the Munchkin followed a dominant pattern of inheritance like that of the Corgi.

-The Munchkin cat is a small to medium-sized cat with a moderate "semi-foreign" body type.
+The Munchkin cat is a small- to medium-sized cat with a moderate "semi-foreign" body type.
 A male Munchkin cat typically weighs between six and nine pounds, and is usually larger than the female, which weighs between four and eight pounds.
 There is a slight rise in the spine from the shoulder to the rump.
 The short legs of the Munchkin cat may be slightly bowed, although excessive bowing results in disqualification in the show ring.
 The hind legs may be slightly longer than the front.
 According to the Animal Planet show “Cats 101,” there are three types of legs on Munchkins: “standard, super-short, and rug-hugger.”

-Apart from TICA, other registries that recognize the Munchkin breed include The American Association of Cat Enthusiasts, the UK's United Feline Organization, the Southern Africa Cat Council, Australian National Cats Inc, and Catz Incorporated in New Zealand.
+Apart from TICA, other registries that recognize the Munchkin breed include The American Association of Cat Enthusiasts; the UK's United Feline Organization; the Southern Africa Cat Council; Australian National Cats, Inc.; and Catz Incorporated in New Zealand.
 The breed is not recognized by the Cat Fanciers' Association.

-These sociable cats are extremely playful, loves to run, chasing, and playing with toys.
-They love having company to join them in their merry games, including children, dogs, and any of your other pets.
+These sociable cats are extremely playful, love to run, chase, and play with toys.
+They relish having others join them in their merry games, including children, dogs, and any of your other pets.
 Most Munchkins don’t walk—they zoom!